heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-27-execute-commands-in-other-directories.md

 For this example we will create and write to a file in a different directory than our current one.
 We will wrap parenthesis `()` around the command so that we don't actuallly have to change directories, becuase.. no one wan'ts to keep typing `cd ../` all the time.

-1. Le'ts [print the current working directory](https://linuxize.com/post/current-working-directory/#pwd-command).
+1. Let's [print the current working directory](https://linuxize.com/post/current-working-directory/#pwd-command).
 Enter the following command in your terminal:

    ```bash
    $ pwd